Diablo5G/ELK-Stack-Project/README.md

 | ELKServer    |Kibana       | 104.45.159.216 ; 10.1.0.4     | Linux            |
 | RedTeam-LB|Load Balancer| 40.122.215.16| DVWA            |

 In addition to the above, Azure has provisioned a load balancer in front of all machines except for the jump box.
-The load balancer's targets are organized into the following availability zones:

-- Availability Zone 1: Web-1 + Web-2
+The load balancer's targets are organized into availability zones: Web-1 + Web-2

 ### Access Policies